ishban2006/Frontend-Clone/README.md

 # Frontend-Clone
-Creating a front-end clone of amazon.com
+Creating a front-end clone of amazon.com <br>
+I will use html and css to create a front-end clone of amazon.com website